-- Composition of the Board of Directors. - Functioning and Effectiveness of the Board of Directors. - Performance of the Chairperson of the Board of Directors. - Performance of the Secretary of the Board of Directors. - Performance and contribution of each Director. - Functioning and composition of the Audit Committee. - Functioning and composition of the Nomination and Compensation Committee. - Functioning and composition of the Sustainability Committee.
+- Composition of the Board of Directors. - Functioning and Effectiveness of the Board of Directors. - Performance of the Chairperson of the Board of Directors.

+- Performance of the Secretary of the Board of Directors. - Performance and contribution of each Director. - Functioning and composition of the Audit Committee. - Functioning and composition of the Nomination and Compensation Committee. - Functioning and composition of the Sustainability Committee.

-On 19 December 2022, the results of their evaluation were submitted to the Nomination and Compensation Committee, as well as those regarding the evaluation of the Board of Directors, the Chairperson of the Board of Directors and the Secretary of the Board of Directors.
-On 14 December 2022, the results of their evaluation were submitted to the Audit Committee and the Sustainability Committee on 19 December 2022.
+On 18 December 2023, the results of their evaluation were submitted to the Nomination and Compensation Committee, as well as those regarding the evaluation of the Board of Directors, the Chairperson of the Board of Directors and the Secretary of the Board of Directors.
+On the same date, the results of their evaluation were submitted to the Audit Committee and the Sustainability Committee.
 After analysing the results, each of the Committees issued a report on the evaluation.
-In addition, the Nomination and Compensation Committee prepared an action plan that was presented at the first meeting of the Board of Directors in 2023 together with the reports issued by each committee, in line with Article 36 of the Regulations of the Board of Directors, and that will be reported in the 2023 Annual Corporate Governance Report.
+In addition, the Nomination and Compensation Committee, aided by the external consultant, prepared an action plan that was presented at the first meeting of the Board of Directors in 2024 together with the reports issued by each committee, in line with Article 36 of the Regulations of the Board of Directors, which will be reported in the 2024 Annual Corporate Governance Report.

-- C.1.18 For any years where the evaluation was assisted by an external consultant, list the business relationships between the consultant or any company in their group and the company or any company of its group.
-Not applicable in this exercise. - C.1.19 State the circumstances under which the resignation of directors is mandatory.
+C.1.18 For any years where the evaluation was assisted by an external consultant, list the business relationships between the consultant or any company in their group and the company or any company of its group.